tnahs/hlts/app/flat/static/pages/beta/main.md

 5. Annotation counts on Index pages (Collections/Tags/Sources/Authors) include deleted items.
 6. Index does not list annotations that have no `source` or `author`.
 7. When using markdown and making a search, `this passage` does not match `this ==passage==`.
-9. Annotation editor texarea resets the scroll position of the page on input (keypress inside the textarea) when there's lots of text in editor.
+9. Annotation editor textarea resets the scroll position of the page on input (keypress inside the textarea) when there's lots of text in editor.
 10. Bulk Collection/Tag/Source/Author editor displays all items as "pinned" after single item is submitted.
 Hard refresh is required to show correct properties.
 11. Searching certain odd strings such as `P : word` does some funky stuff with text highlighting the matches.